documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 Below is described the information of the list presented on this screen:

 * **#**: Monitoring Service sequential number registered on the Mangue.io platform.
-* **Name**: This column presents the Ingress name that was informed during the Ingress registration process on the Mangue.io Platform.
+* **Name**: This column presents the Ingress name that was informed during the Ingress registration process on the Mangue.io platform.
 * **Host**: This column presents the information of the server name that is registered on the DNS, or the number of the TCP-IP address of this server.
 * **Service**: This column presents the information of which service this Ingress is associated with.
-* **Address**: This column presents the Ingress  number of the TCP-IP address that was configured on the Mangue.io Platform.
+* **Address**: This column presents the Ingress  number of the TCP-IP address that was configured on the Mangue.io platform.
 * **Duration**: This column presents the time in days passed since the creation date of the Ingress until the present date that the user is consulting this list.
 * **Actions**: This column presents a button of action to delete the ingress through the trash icon |icone_lixo|.
 When clicking on the icon is solicited from the user the confirmation to be possible to delete the Ingress, according to the picture below: